iTowns/itowns/CONTRIBUTING.md

 We welcome pull requests with great interest.
 We try to promptly review them, provide feedback, and merge.
 Following the tips in this guide will help your pull request be merged quickly.

-> If you plan to make a major change, please start a new thread on the [iTowns mailing list TODO](TODO) first.
+> If you plan to make a major change, please start a new thread on the [iTowns mailing list](https://lists.osgeo.org/mailman/listinfo/itowns-dev) first.
 Major code change need to be submitted to the PSC trough an *iTowns Enhancement Proposal*.
 See the [PSC](https://github.com/iTowns/itowns-project/blob/master/PSC.md) document for the (simple) process.
 Pull requests for small features and bug fixes can generally just be opened without discussion on the list nor iEP.

 ## IP